blixttech/zero-firmware/docs/coap_api_spec.md

 ### `status` - GET, Observable

 **Observations:**
-- This endpoint has to be called using a ProtoBuf Payload.
+- This endpoint forms the reply content using Protobuf, that shall be decoded.
 - This endpoint can be used to the client to register as an obsever.
 - To have the client registered as observer, be sure to have an open endpoint to get the requests back from the device.